treeform/pg/README.md

 ```nim
 let pg = open("localhost", "user", "password", "dbname")
 ```
-But you have to be carefull to not run more then one query at once on the connection.
+But you have to be careful to not run more then one query at once on the connection.

 ## Get rows

-If running in `{.async.}` funciton use `await`:
+If running in `{.async.}` function use `await`:
 ```nim
 let rows = await pg.rows(sql"SELECT 1")
 for row in rows: